-- 3.1 Control bulkiness of buildings by considering the width and span of roofs and avoiding large gable walls. - 3.2 Avoid unnecessary complex forms & complicated roofs - 3.3 Consider using roof materials that match existing clay and slate roofs.
-Avoid use of concrete tiles or artificial slate. - 3.4 Ensure roof decorations are traditional, and roof detailing is simple in character. - 3.5 Preserve original architectural details. - 3.6 Relate new roof lines to adjacent buildings. - 3.7 Discourage ridge heights which result in an uncharacteristic and large visual bulk. - 3.8 Avoid roof pitches of more than 45 degrees. - 3.9 Ensure eaves or fascia boards are kept to a minimum even when roof construction is thicker.
+- 3.1 Reduce the bulkiness of buildings by considering the width and span of roofs and avoiding large gable walls. - 3.2 Create simple building forms with uncomplicated roofs. - 3.3 Consider using roof materials that match existing clay and slate roofs, and avoid using concrete tiles or artificial slate. - 3.4 Consider roof decoration and detailing to be traditional and simple in character as appropriate. - 3.5 Conserve original architectural details which make a positive contribution to the streetscene and wider landscape. - 3.6 Relate new roof lines to adjacent buildings. - 3.7 Ensure ridge heights do not result in an uncharacteristic and large visual bulk. - 3.8 Avoid roof pitches of more than 45 degrees. - 3.9 Eaves and fascia boards should be kept to an appropriate minimum even when roof construction is thicker.

-- 3.10 Avoid deep roof edges and use plain bargeboards no wider than 150 mm. - 3.11 Preserve cast iron rainwater gutters, hoppers, and downpipes. - 3.12 Discourage the use of plastic materials e.g. UPVC cladding, fascias and barge boards etc. - 3.13 Discourage flat or low-pitched roofs as they detract from the predominantly traditional pitched and hipped roofs in the village. - 3.14 Encourage dormers to be of an appropriate size, fenestration and spacing so they do not dominate the building or break the roofline. - 3.15 Encourage use of good quality traditional roofing materials which are sustainably sourced e.g. timber building products for boards and fascias etc. - 3.16 Chimneys should be of traditional construction and not prefabricated.
+- 3.10 Avoid deep roof edges and use plain bargeboards no wider than 150 mm. - 3.11 Preserve cast iron rainwater gutters, hoppers, and downpipes. - 3.12 Avoid the use of plastic materials e.g. UPVC cladding, fascias, and barge boards etc. - 3.13 Discourage flat or low-pitched roofs as they detract from the predominantly traditional pitched and hipped roofs in the village. - 3.14 Ensure dormers are of an appropriate size, fenestration, and spacing so they do not dominate the building or break the roofline. - 3.15 Encourage use of good quality traditional roofing materials which are sustainably sourced e.g. timber building products for boards and fascias etc. - 3.16 Chimneys should be of traditional construction and not prefabricated.